workat-tech-manipal/git-workshop-1/README.md

 ### _TO IGNORE A FILE_

-    .gitignore file is use to add fine name which are supposed to be ignored
+    .gitignore file is use to add file name which are supposed to be ignored

 <div style="height:50px;"></div>